Intellectual property and GDPR implications

 This article has been updated as of March 25th to include a link to the Tribe Tech Podcast which covers the key issues discussed below.
 You can listen to the podcast here: https://audioboom.com/posts/7533987-business-after-coronavirus

 It is important that organisations remember that the decisions they make now will have consequences beyond the immediate situation.
-Taking a step back and assessing the long-term impact of decisions can be tricky when dealing with crisis, but it is essential for the future health of the organisation.
+Taking a step back and assessing the long-term impact of decisions can be tricky when dealing with a crisis, but it is essential for the future health of the organisation.

 Following the steps below will help to ensure that your business survives in the short term and thrives in the long term.